Tahker-w-tadmeer/eg_arabic_tts/README.md

 ## TTS Arabic PyTorch
 We used the pre-trained model and the architecture provided here.

-We also tested our model output using the run file we created [TTS Arabic PyTorch repo](https://github.com/Fadi-S/tts-arabic-pytorch)
+We also tested our model output using the run file we created.

+[TTS Arabic PyTorch repo](https://github.com/Fadi-S/tts-arabic-pytorch)

 ## Notbook